zonkyio/postgresql-lock-tutorial/README.md

-# PostgreSQL lock tutorial
+# PostgreSQL lock simulator
-Show example how to resolve PostgreSQL lock issue
+Create environment where everyone can test how to resolve PostgreSQL lock issue.
  * requirements: docker, Unix(Linux or Mac), bash

 Start: Download file and run.